-Recent weaker market conditions have not changed the underlying tight gas supply/demand balance, energy consultant Kevin Petak of Energy and Environmental Analysis (EEA) said in a presentation to the Natural Gas Council (NGC) last week.
+Recent weaker market conditions have not changed the underlying tight gas supply/demand balance, energy consultant Kevin Petak of Energy and Environmental Analysis (EEA) said in a presentation to the Natural Gas Council (NGC) on Tuesday.
 Petak predicts that Henry Hub gas prices will average between $5 and $8/MMBtu for the next few years with longer-term prices in parity with crude oil prices.

 “Mother Nature was kind this winter, loosening the gas supply/demand balance going into the injection season,” Petak noted.
 “However, a hurricane season like last year’s or a normal winter next winter could again create a tenuous market.

 “Have recent market events changed EEA’s views?
 No, recent events have bolstered our views,” Petak said at the NGC’s Customer Summit.
 “The North American gas supply/demand balance is still tight and expected to stay that way.”
 He said the demand curve is still “shifting to the right, placing pressure on supply, leading to higher prices.”

 Dominion Energy CEO Paul Koonce agreed.
 “We dodged a supply bullet this winter with warmer than normal temperatures, but the market fundamentals have not changed,” Koonce, who is chairman of the NGC, said in a statement.
 “Urgency remains, and no one should be lulled into complacency.”

 Arlington, VA-based EEA expects to see more domestic gas production this year but less imported gas.
 Assuming normal weather next winter, consumption could be much higher than it’s been recently, Petak noted.
 EEA is projecting gas demand of 75.7 Bcf/d next winter compared to 68.3 Bcf/d last winter.

 Energy efficiency and conservation are the best means of bringing the gas market into balance in the near term but new supply sources are definitely needed in the long term, according to EEA.